wp-plugins/social-networks-auto-poster-facebook-twitter-g/readme.txt

 **Facebook** - Autopost to your profile, business page, community page, or Facebook group page.
 Ability to attach your blogpost to Facebook post.
 Ability to make "Image" posts.

-**Google+** (*with third party library*) - Autopost to your profile or business page.
+**Google+** (*with third party API library*) - Autopost to your profile or business page.
 Ability to attach your blogpost to Google+ post.
 Ability to make "Image" posts.

 **LinkedIn** - Autopost to your account.
 Ability to attach your blogpost to LinkedIn post.
-Autopost to LinkedIn Company pages (*with third party library*)
+Autopost to LinkedIn Company pages and/or Groups (*with third party API library*)

-**Pinterest** (*with third party library*) - Pin your blogpost's featured image to your Pinterest board.
+**Pinterest** (*with third party API library*) - Pin your blogpost's featured image to your Pinterest board.

 **Stumbleupon** - Auto-submit bookmark to your account.

 **Tumblr** - Autopost to your account.
 Ability to attach your blogpost to Tumblr post.
+HTML is supported.

 **Twitter** - Autopost to your account.
 Ability to attach Image to tweets.